nettings/lv2rdf2html/README.md

 Javascript.
 There is a script `deploy.sh` that tries to be clever about this and auto-deploys whenever you modify a file on disk.
 Works for me.

+The steps listed above can be automatically performed by parsing a mod-host command log with the experimental script `generate.sh`.

 ## Requirements

 * LV2 plugins installed on your system,